top of page

 -Making sure that the setting has, and follows, policies that provide high-quality service;

-The annual general meeting is held once a year and is open to the parents of all of the children who attend the setting.
-It is our shared forum for looking back over the previous year's activities and shaping the coming year's plan.
+The annual general meeting is held once a year and is open to the parents of all the children who attend the setting.
+It is our shared forum for reviewing the previous year's activities and shaping the coming year's plan.

-We would like to point out that without a committee the playschool will be unable to run.
+We want to point out that the playschool would be unable to run without a committee.

 Fees

-The fees are £13.50 per session and are payable on the first of each month, in advance.
+The fees are £18.60 for a 2-3-year-old and 17.70 for a 3-4-year-old per session and are payable on the first of each month, in advance.
 These fees are reviewed annually.
-If paying in one go is a problem, please see a member of staff so a more flexible way can be arranged.
-The fees are collected in the first 2 weeks of the start of the new term.
-Fees must still be paid if children are absent without notice for a short period of time.
+If paying in one go is a problem, please see a staff member so a more flexible way can be arranged.
+The fees are collected on the first of every month.
+Fees must still be paid if children are absent without notice for a short period.

-For your child to keep her/his place in the setting, you must pay the fees.
+You must pay the fees for your child to keep her/his place in the setting.

 Your child will receive 15 hours a week of government funding from the term after their third birthday.
 Where funding is not received, then fees apply.
-For eligibility for 2-year funding and 30-hour funding, please check the government website. http://www3.northamptonshire.gov.uk/councilservices/children-families-education/early-years/Pages/free-childcare.aspx
+For eligibility for funding for working families, please check the government website. http://www3.northamptonshire.gov.uk/councilservices/children-families-education/early-years/Pages/free-childcare.aspx

 If you qualify for either of these additional government funds, please inform a playschool manager when applying for a place for your child.